 Since opening the first MEDiC clinic in 1991, the University of Wisconsin School of Medicine and Public Health has partnered with various community organizations to expand health care access among underserved populations.
 MEDiC currently operates six clinics at various partner-affiliated locations throughout Madison.

 These clinics provide a variety of services, including general medical care, physical therapy, dentistry and mental health care.
-Patients at MEDiC clinics are seen by students enrolled in UW-Madison's various health professional programs, who work in concert with faculty physicians.
+Patients at MEDiC clinics are seen by students enrolled in UW-Madison's various health professional programs, who work in concert with volunteer clinicians.

 - More Smiles Wisconsin